8 Code Quality Metrics Every Engineering Team Should Track

 Code quality is the degree to which a codebase meets the standards and expectations of its developers, users, and stakeholders.

 A codebase with predominantly low-quality code can result in an inefficient use of resources and exposure to software attacks from malicious actors.
-The effects of low-quality code damage the reputation and trust of the software and its developers, ultimately leading to customer dissatisfaction and loss of revenue.
+The effects of low-quality code damage the reputation and trust of the software and its developers, ultimately leading to customer dissatisfaction and revenue loss.

 On the other hand, a high-quality codebase prioritizes best practices, which helps promote the efficient use of resources.
-High-quality code is also easier to read, understand, and modify, making it less prone to errors and more adaptable to changes.
+High-quality code is also easier to read, understand, and modify, reducing the likelihood of errors and making it more adaptable to change.

-High code quality directly influences the reliability and performance of software, significantly impacting the end-user experience.
+High code quality directly influences software reliability and performance, significantly impacting the end-user experience.

 Investing in code quality is an investment in the long-term success of software.

-It also helps enhance the codebase's overall structure, making collaboration easier for teams.
+Code quality analysis also helps enhance the codebase's overall structure, making collaboration easier for engineering teams.
 Here are seven essential metrics to track.

-Cyclomatic complexity measures how complex a code is based on the number of decision points (linearly independent paths) in the program.
-Simply, it counts the number of decision paths through your code.
+Cyclomatic complexity metrics measure how complex a program is based on the number of linearly independent paths (decision points).
+Simply said, it keeps track of how many decision paths your code contains.

-The more control flow (if/else) statements used in a method, the higher the code complexity value.
+The more control flow (if/else) statements a method contains, the higher the code’s complexity value.
 Functions with a high cyclomatic complexity are more difficult to test and more likely to have defects.

 if a > b: